microsoft/ignite-learning-paths/aiml/aiml21/README.md

 # Developers Guide to AI: A Data Story

+⚠️ **This content as been moved to the new Repo: [Ignite Learning Paths Training AIML](https://github.com/microsoft/ignite-learning-paths-training-aiml/tree/master/aiml21).**

 In this theatre session we will show the data science process and how to apply it.
 From exploration of datasets to deployment of services - all applied to an interesting data story.
 This will also take you on a very brief tour of the Azure AI Platform.

 # Demo Environment Deployment